First-Year Application Procedure

 Applicants who want significant personal information considered in the review process, especially information regarding membership in a minority or disadvantaged group; information about financial, social, physical, or educational obstacles they have overcome; or a detailed history of standardized test results, may include this information in their personal statement or in an addendum.
 Native American applicants may indicate their tribal affiliation and enrollment number on the application form and/or attach a heritage statement that describes their background and affiliation with an American Indian or Alaskan Native community.

 Applicants to the part-time day division must also submit a Part-time Day Supplemental Statement in addition to the personal statement.
 This statement may be submitted in section 1 of the Chicago-Kent online application.

 Letters of Recommendation

 Letters of recommendation play a useful role in the selection process, and the Admissions Committee requires all applicants to submit at least one letter.
-You may submit a maximum of four letters of recommendation with your application.
+You may submit a maximum of two letters of recommendation with your application.
 The most helpful letters are written by professors who have taught you in substantive, upper-level college or postgraduate courses and who can provide candid and thoughtful evaluations of your academic ability and potential for the study of law.
 We realize that some applicants, especially those who have been out of school for a number of years, may have difficulty finding an academic recommender.
 If that is the case, letters from employers or others who have worked closely with you will be helpful.

 We recommend that your letters be submitted through the LSAC Letter of Recommendation Service that is included in your CAS registration.
 To use this service, follow the directions for submitting letters outlined on LSAC's website.
 If you choose not to use the LSAC Letter of Recommendation Service, you may use the Chicago-Kent College of Law Letter of Recommendation Form.
 You do not need to use the Chicago-Kent form if you use the LSAC Letter of Recommendation Service.